Pre Hospital Care Roles

 A first aider is trained in emergency injury and illnesses only, providing immediate care and reassurance to prevent worsening until additional personnel arrive.
 First aiders have usual undergone a 3-day, 9-5 training course.

-Crown Medical never provide first aiders by themselves to an event, they do hold hold the correct competent training in order to discharge patients from scene or treat a range of illnesses and injuries by themselves.
+Crown Medical never provide first aiders by themselves to an event, they do NOT hold the correct competent training in order to discharge patients from scene or treat a range of illnesses and injuries by themselves.

 Emergency First Responder